Image: Thicket, by CrosvillE https://www.flickr.com/photos/crosville/4846201233/in/photolist-8of3MF

-Croxteth Park was part of the large hunting forest of Toxteth from the 12th Century onwards.
+The early history of Croxteth Park sees it as part of the large hunting forest of Toxteth from the 12th Century onwards.
 This meant that it kept its green and rural character right up until the end of the 20th Century.

 Croxtath, 1228, 1297; Crocstad, 1257; Croxthat, 1330.
 (VCH Lancs: III)

 Origins of the name: Possibly from the Old English, to mean Croki’s Staith or landing place.

 Today, Croxteth Park is best known as a green space in Liverpool’s historic suburb of West Derby.
 The Park itself (now a Country Park owned by Liverpool City Council) has fields, cows, horses, a Home Farm, wooded glades and footpaths.
 But we’re concerned with the township of Croxteth Park, which doesn’t even include Croxteth Hall (which is included in the history of West Derby).

 Croxteth Park township is small, and extends from the River Alt in the south west to Croxteth Brook in the north east.
 Just beyond the north west boundary sits Croxteth Primary School, while the south east edge sits between Deysbrook Lane and Stockbridge Village.

 The area has been a source of coal for centuries, with outcrops near Croxteth Hall, and a sandstone quarry is marked on the 1851 map.
 The area was once part of the massive hunting forest of Toxteth and Simonswood.
 The nearby village of West Derby (‘deorby’ suggests a deer-hunting area) is another clue to the royal hunting ground in the area.

 Croxteth Park remained undeveloped until the 20th Century.
 At that point, the neighbouring areas of Gillmoss and Knowsley became the place for new industries to develop.
 However, it was only in the 1980s that much building actually took place in the township itself.